DeanLemans/deanlemans.github.io/_posts/2024-10-10-Dean-Lemans.md

 #### [Ghost in the City](https://www.royalroad.com/fiction/62125/ghost-in-the-city-cyberpunk-gamer-si) by Seras

-Some of my non-fiction books are:
+Some of my favorite non-fiction books are:

 #### [The Myth of Sisyphus](https://www.goodreads.com/book/show/91950.The_Myth_of_Sisyphus) by Albert Camus
 #### [The Psychology of Money](https://www.goodreads.com/book/show/41881472-the-psychology-of-money) by Morgan Housel